oeg-upm/morph-graphql/examples/LinGBM/README.md

 # morph-GraphQL

-## EXAMPLE LinGBM: Translating mappings online for Javascript and LinGBM dataset in SQLite database (assuming that you have npm and node or docker installed)
+## EXAMPLE LinGBM: Translating mappings online for Javascript and LinGBM dataset in SQLite database (assuming that you have npm and node or docker installed).
+See https://github.com/LiUGraphQL/LinGBM

 ### Dataset
 - in sqlite: https://github.com/oeg-upm/morph-graphql/raw/master/examples/LinGBM/LinGBM1000.db